Traffic with creative templates

 Custom templates: Created by an administrator or other technical resource in your network.
 Custom templates are tailored for your network to deliver ad experience or provide applications not covered by standard templates or other creative types available.

-Custom templates are known as "user-defined templates" in the previous trafficking experience.
-Similarly, standard templates are known as "system-defined templates".
+Custom templates were previously known as "user-defined templates".
+Similarly, standard templates were previously known as "system-defined templates".

 Standard creative templates are included in Ad Manager by default and cannot be changed.
 Some may prompt you for information or ask you to upload resources.
 Mobile templates work both on apps and mobile web browsers.